METALS-Nickel price buoyed by strong demand, dwindling stocks

 The dollar fell on Friday after December U.S. jobs data missed expectations.

-(Reporting by Pratima Desai; editing by Jason Neely) ((pratima.desai@thomsonreuters.com)) (( For related news and prices, click on the codes in brackets: LME price overview
+(Reporting by Pratima Desai; editing by Jason Neely and Louise Heavens) ((pratima.desai@thomsonreuters.com)) (( For related news and prices, click on the codes in brackets: LME price overview

 COMEX copper futures All metals news